rizwanwalayat/waste2x-supplier-ios/README.md

-# Waste2x Supplier iOS App
+# EnMass Supplier iOS App
-Repo for iOS Version of Waste2x Supplier App
+Repo for iOS Version of EnMass Supplier App

 ## Setup
 ###  How to Clone?